 Massage therapy is one of the most widely accepted holistic practices in today’s society.
 Many detoxification doctors now accept that massage not only helps remove toxins but relaxes patients who suffer from anxiety.
 By having massage at a traditional detox program, doctors can help assure their patient’s comfort without prescribing some of the heavier muscle relaxers.
 This helps them avoid more side effects on top of the drugs they are detoxing from.

 Massage therapy also promotes generally healing and wellness.
 The therapist can work on the whole body or just a target group depending on the doctor’s orders.

 The ancients knew that sweating would rid the body of evil spirits.
 Although in traditional detox it is not a spiritual issue, sweating does help to remove toxins from the body by allowing them to exit through the skin.
 Many modern rehabs have a sauna or a sauna box to help patients rid themselves of the drugs faster and without the use of rapid detox.
 These saunas may be small or full sauna rooms.

 According to the American Journal of Public Health, complementary therapies such as drumming, music, art, equine, chiropractics, and many others can help ease the symptoms of detox.
 It is important to know all of the avenues of treatment before deciding on just one.
-For more information on the holistic therapies used in traditional detox give us a call at 800-483-2193.
+For more information on the holistic therapies used in traditional detox give us a call at 800-483-2193(Who Answers?).
 We can help you decide which holistic therapy might benefit you, and help you find a rehab that offers it.

 - Journal of Psychoactive Drugs.
 (2003).
 An holistic approach to substance abuse treatment.